patharanordev/PolyCSV/README.md

 ## How does it work?

 PolyCSV will fetch HTML content from `root.html`.
 It is default HTML file name.
-So, you need to provide server and move `root.html` file to same as your server environment/directory.
-But you have 2-ways to read the content :
+So, you need to provide server and move `root.html` file to same as your server environment/directory to prepare convert the data.

 #### Convert the data without Node.js